Arbitrage: Spatial arbitrage

+Crypto arbitrage

+Also known as interexchange arbitrage, this is the form of arbitrage that takes advantage of the difference between two or more crypto exchanges.
+For example, on HTX token like LSK could be priced at $1.39 while on Gate it could be sold for $1.5.
+Although there are some risks involved in that type of arbitrage, such as network and exchange fees, blockchain overload, and inability to deposit or withdraw funds, this activity remains one of the most profitable ventures in crypto.

 Latency arbitrage

 For very short amounts of time, the prices of two assets that are either fungible or related by a strict pricing relationship may temporarily go out of sync as the market makers are slow to update the prices.
 This momentary mispricing creates the opportunity for an arbitrageur to capture the difference between the two prices.
 For example, the price of calls and puts on an underlying should be related by put-call parity.
 If these prices are misquoted relative to the put-call parity relationship, it provides an arbitrageur the opportunity to profit from the mispricing.

-Latency arbitrage is often mentioned especially in an electronic trading environment, where the use of fast server hardware allows an arbitrageur to capture realize opportunities that may exist for as little as nanoseconds.
+Latency arbitrage is often mentioned especially in electronic processing in the financial field, where the use of fast server hardware allows an arbitrageur to realize opportunities that may exist for as little as nanoseconds.
 A study by the Financial Conduct Authority of the United Kingdom found that this practice generates as much as $5 billion per year in profit.